cubiclesoft/service-manager-src/README.md

 --------

 * Statically compiled targets.
+* Local build and global install option for some platforms.
 * Has a liberal open source license.
 MIT or LGPL, your choice.
 * Sits on GitHub for all of that pull request and issue tracker goodness to easily submit changes and ideas respectively.